 The last couple nights its been cold, -19C to -21 C (-2 to -6 F).
 So I’ve been getting up at 3-4 am and loading the stove again.
 As per usual, last night I loaded the stove at 11pm and went to bed.
 I got up at 3:30 am…

 Our fireplace was WETT Certified installed.
 Everything done right and approved by the insurance company.
 The unit has its own air intake and a chimney that goes straight up.
-The problem is that the after gases do not burn off properly as this little video shows.
-We have had the stove for 6 years now, its always done this.
+The problem is [was] that the after gases do not burn off properly as this little video shows.
+At the time of this blog post we have had the stove for 6 years, its always done this.
+Some call it whuffing, or wuffing, or huffing.
 [Edit note Sep 05 2013: To clarify, not every time but its gotten worse the last couple years.]